MichalKarbownik/falcon-docs/docs/getting-started/installation.md

 > Note: Please do not install the package globally

-That command will create `my-app` folder with 2 folders inside:
+That command will create a `my-app` folder with 2 folders inside:

 ```
 my-app/